 - Ground Cinnamon – Be sure to use gluten free cinnamon.
 McCormack and Penzeys are both gluten free.

-- Apples - I love a more tart apple-like granny smith apples in this pie recipe, but definitely use your favorite apples to make the apple filling!
+- Apples – I use more tart apple varieties, such as Granny Smith apples, in this pie recipe, but definitely use your favorite apples to make the apple filling!

-- Egg - One is for the crust, and one is for the egg wash.
-I used room temperature size large room-temperature eggs.
+- Eggs – One is for the crust, and one is for the egg wash.
+I used large, room-temperature eggs.

-Check out all of my delicious gluten free apple recipes.
+Check out all of my delicious gluten-free apple recipes.
 There are tons of recipes to make throughout the fall season and beyond!
-Check out the gluten free apple pie web story, too!

 Step 1: Preheat the oven to 350º F. Add your dry ingredients to a large bowl and whisk to blend.

-Step 2: Add cold butter and use a pastry blender to cut in the butter for best results.
+Step 2: Add cold butter and use a pastry blender to cut it in for best results.
 When you are done, your flour mixture should look like it has a lot of crumbles.

-Step 3: Add the wet ingredients to a medium bowl and mix well.
+Step 3: Mix the wet ingredients in a medium bowl.

-Step 4: Pour the wet ingredients into the dry ingredients and mix them into a pie crust dough ball.
+Step 4: Combine the wet and dry ingredients and mix them into a pie crust dough ball.

-Step 5: Split the big dough ball in half and place it on flour-dusted wax paper or a silicone mat.
+Step 5: Split the large dough ball in half and place it on a flour-dusted piece of wax paper or on a silicone mat.

-Step 7: To make the apple pie filling, start by washing and peeling your apples.
-Slice them thinly.
+Step 7: To make the apple pie filling, wash and peel the apples and slice them thinly.
+Slice the apples evenly for a uniform look.
 Add the apple slices, sugar, cinnamon, lemon juice, and melted butter to a large

-Step 8: Place the bottom crust pie dough into the pie tin.
-Gently press it into the pie tin.
-You want the bottom crust to overhang the edge by about ½ inch.
+Step 8: Place the bottom crust pie dough into the pie tin and gently press it into the tin.
+You want the bottom crust to overhang the edge by about 1/2 inch.
 Pour the apples inside and arrange them so they are evenly distributed.

 Now, it is time to make a lattice top crust.
 Don’t worry.
 I will walk you through it.
 I also have a video below to show you how!